AdhocSteve/AutomatedTradingSystem/README.md

 an investing strategy is not
 yet your forte.

+By no means am I an expert on either subject, in fact I have found myself on both of the situations
+    desc.:z ( 2
+as I am still continuing to learn more about investing and programming everyday. =]  ~
-My aim here is to establish enough of a foundation
+Again my aim here is to help establish enough of a foundation both in the investing and programming sense so that one can develope their own stratgies and eventually implement them with some confidence out in the real world.

 Having have found myself on both of these situations I